 One of the problems of the word believe comes from the different meanings attached to it, sometimes meaning opposite of what the writer intends.
 From the dictionary meanings above, the word believe has three different meanings.
 1. believe as in having faith (belief with little or no evidence): I believe in ghosts.
-2. a supposition or guess (probability thinking): I believe that he will come shortly.
+2. a supposition or guess (probability thinking): I believe that she will come shortly.
 3. belief as meaning the same thing as knowledge (justified true belief).

 To avoid the semantic problems of the words belief and believe, simply avoid its use in language altogether and replace them with more descriptive words (unless, of course you intend to express a religious or faithful meaning, or while discussing the subject of belief).
 This especially helps scientific writing to avoid confusion.
 As the physicist Lawrence Krauss said, "As a scientist, I don't believe anything.
 Science shouldn't use the word belief.
 There are things more likely and less likely.
 Science can say nothing with absolute certainty."

 In the mildest form of belief, that of acceptance without absoluteness, a speaker or writer could simply replace belief words with more descriptive words to avoid confusion.

 Note that in most instances, one can replace the word "believe" with the word "think" or "use".
 For some examples:

 "I believe that she will come shortly."

 "We should believe a theory as long as the evidence supports a proposition."